 We've become accustomed to OnePlus launching a new device twice a year.
 For the past few generations, the 'T' series has been that end-of-year upgrade to its flagship phone, usually offering a more powerful processor and one or two other improvements.

-A quick look over the 7T's design, specs and cameras, and there's no way this one is going to be mistaken for its predecessor.
-It's a bold new look, making bold claims about performance, with an all-new circular cameras design to the rear.
-Is it the best OnePlus phone of 2019?
+A quick look over the 7T's design, specs and cameras, and there's no way this would ever be mistaken for its predecessor.
+It's a bold look on a phone that makes bold claims about performance.
+Could this model, on balance, be the best OnePlus to buy?

 - Frosted Silver and Glacier Blue colours